neil7057/beach_hut_society/README.md

 -   ### Wireframes
     -   Many functions are repetitive, so create, edit and delete are basically similar for different record types.
     -   It wasn't necessary therefore to wireframe all proposed images and I chose to create a template for each distinct function.
-    -   Developemnt was then iterative and Agile.
+    -   Development was then iterative and Agile.
 -   #### Base
     <details><summary>Base Template</summary>
     <img src="beachhuts/static/docs/readme_images/wireframes/base-html.png">